 - Smoothness: Paper smoothness refers to the amount of evenness the surface of the paper possesses.
 Factors that play into how smooth the finished paper includes the type of material used to make the paper and the surface treatment it receives in the later phases of production.
 Smooth paper is critical when using brush pens and nibs because the abrasion caused by a rough surface can permanently damage your calligraphy tools (nibs and brush pens)

 - Finish: The finish of the paper refers to the surface treatment that some papers have; these treatments are what can make paper matte, gloss, high gloss, etc. This finished layer can impact the absorbency and also the smoothness of the paper.

 - Acid-Free: Acid-free paper is paper that, if infused in water, yields a neutral or basic pH (7 or slightly higher).
 The acid-free paper addresses the problem of preserving documents and preserving artwork for long periods.
 When a paper is acid-free, it means that over time it will not get yellow and old-looking because of change in PH balance.

 - Size: I like to work on large size paper for practice, and small size for on-the-go sketching or thumbnail creation.
-So, of course, you want to pay attention to how big the realm or pad is so that it serves the purpose you buy it for better.
+So, of course, you want to pay attention to how big the ream or pad is so that it serves the purpose you buy it for better.

 - Price: When it comes to practice, I like to keep my paper at the best price per quality.
-And, of course, I recommend the same thing, this is why my favorite overall practice paper is a realm of better quality print paper.
+And, of course, I recommend the same thing, this is why my favorite overall practice paper is a ream of better quality print paper.